syncfusion-content/maui-docs/MAUI/Popup/layout-customizations.md

 ### Show listView as a popup

-The `SfPopup` allows loading the `SfListView` as a content of the popup.
+The `SfPopup` allows loading the `SfListView` as the content of the popup.

 {% tabs %}
 {% highlight xaml tabtitle="XAML" %}